Fritz Duquesne: Early life

-Second Anglo-Boer War
+Second Boer War

-After the English invaded South Africa in 1899, Duquesne returned to South Africa to join the Boer commandos as a lieutenant attached to the staff of Commandant General Piet Joubert in Pretoria.
-He was wounded with a bullet through his right shoulder at the Siege of Ladysmith, but was promoted to the rank of captain in the artillery.
-Duquesne was captured by the English at the Battle of Colenso, but escaped in Durban.
+When the Second Boer War broke out in 1899, Duquesne returned home to join the Boer commandos.
+Commissioned at the rank of lieutenant, he was attached to the general staff of Commandant-General Piet Joubert in Pretoria.
+Duquesne was subsequently wounded by a British bullet that went through his right shoulder at the siege of Ladysmith, and was later promoted to the rank of captain in a Boer artillery unit.
+Duquesne was captured by British troops at the Battle of Colenso, and was taken to Durban where he managed to escape.

-During the English invasion of Pretoria, some of the gold from the central bank was sent by train to the small town of Machadodorp, then by road to the neutral harbor of Lourenço Marques in Portuguese East Africa (now Maputo, Mozambique) to be shipped to the Netherlands for the use of President Paul Kruger and other Boer exiles fleeing the Transvaal.
-A final tally showed about 1.5 million pounds (680,000 kilos) of gold bullion was removed from the South African Mint and National Bank between 29 May and 4 June 1900.
-Duquesne was in command of one of these large shipments of gold sent by wagon; however, this gold never made it to its destination.
-While in the bushveld of Portuguese East Africa, a violent disagreement broke out among the Boers.
-After the struggle, only two wounded Boers, Duquesne, and the tottys (native porters) remained alive.
-Duquesne ordered the tottys to hide the gold in the Caves of Leopards for safekeeping, to burn the wagons, and kill the wounded.
-He gave the tottys all the oxen, except for one which he rode away.
-Historian Art Ronnie writes in 1995 the buried central bank gold, commonly referred to as "Kruger's Millions" is only a legend; however, recently, there are reports about discoveries in South Africa of the missing gold buried by Duquesne.
+After British forces began an offensive aimed at capturing Pretoria, a portion of the gold reserve in the city's central bank and national mint was sent by train to the small town of Machadodorp, then by road to the neutral harbor of Lourenço Marques in Portuguese Mozambique to be shipped to the Netherlands for the use of President Paul Kruger and other Boer exiles who had fled from Africa.
+A final tally showed about 1.5 million pounds (680,000 kilos) of gold bullion was removed from the central bank and national mint between 29 May and 4 June 1900.

+Duquesne was in command of a shipment of gold bullion being sent by wagon to Portuguese Mozambique; however, it never made it to Lourenço Marques.
+While in the bushveld of Portuguese Mozambique, a violent disagreement broke out among the shipment's escort.
+This resulted in a violent confrontation that left only three wounded Boers (including Duquesne) and several indigenous porters alive.
+Duquesne ordered the porters to hide the gold in a nearby cave for safekeeping, along with burning the wagons and killing any wounded they found.
+He gave the porters all the oxen, except for one which he rode away on.
+Historian Art Ronnie argued that the buried gold, commonly referred to as "Kruger's Millions" is only a legend; however, in 2001 and 2013 there have been news reports about possible discoveries of the missing gold.

-Duquesne joined the Boer forces again for the Battle of Bergendal, but his unit had to fall back to Portuguese East Africa (present-day Mozambique).
-Many were captured by the Portuguese and sent to an internment camp in Caldas da Rainha near Lisbon.
-For Duquesne, this would become the watershed event, as Ronnie states, "life would never be the same for him ...
-In a few months, he would be launched on a forty-year career as a professional spy and counterfeit hero – a man who would constantly reinvent himself to suit the needs of the moment."
+Duquesne rejoined the Boer forces in time for the Battle of Bergendal, but his unit was forced to fall back to Portuguese Mozambique.
+Many members of the unit, including Duquesne, were captured by Portuguese forces and sent to an internment camp in Caldas da Rainha, Portugal.
+For Duquesne, this would become a watershed event, as Ronnie noted "life would never be the same for him...
+In a few months, he would be launched on a forty-year career as a professional spy and counterfeit hero– a man who would constantly reinvent himself to suit the needs of the moment."